oconva/qvikchat/README.md

 ## Upcoming Changes

-QvikChat will always remain a minimalistic and extensible framework allowing developers to get started and build chat apps and services quickly and with ease.
-However, there is a lot that can be done to improve QvikChat and to help guide users to take the full advantage of QvikChat.

-Below are some upcoming changes that are focusing on currently:
+Below are some of the upcoming changes that the QvikChat project will focus on:

-- **Support for Multimodal Input/Output**: In the coming version, we aim to provide support for multimodal input and output, for both RAG and non-RAG chat endpoints.
-- **Better Endpoint Usage Metrics**: Our focus will be on adding support for enabling developers and users have access to more detailed endpoint usage statistics and metrics.
+- **Better Observability & Tracing**: Adding support for better observability and tracing to help you monitor and debug your chat services more effectively.
+- **Usage Tracking**: Adding support for tracking usage of the chat service, including tracking the number of requests, response times, token usage, and more.
 - **More examples**: Adding more examples of various use-cases where QvikChat could be used to increase the pace of development and reduce complexity.
 There will be more examples coming up specifically for RAG and multimodal chat services.
 - **Completely Self-hosted Solution**: We plan on adding more integrations to QvikChat to enable development of completely self-hosted chat services.
 This includes the use of self-hosted LLM model (through [Ollama](https://ollama.com/)) and self-hosted vector store (through [ChromaDB](https://www.trychroma.com/) / [Milvus](https://milvus.io/)).

+Check the [QvikChat Milestones](https://github.com/oconva/qvikchat/milestones) for upcoming changes specific to each feature release.

+## Sponsor

 If you find value from this project, please consider contributing or sponsoring the project to help maintain and improve it.
 All contributions and support are greatly appreciated!